smoothstepdesign/Multisite-Language-Switcher/functions-classes-and-methods.md

 title: Functions, classes and methods
 ---

-Most people are likely to use the widget provided by the **Multisite Language Switcher**.
-But in some cases it can be useful to have the possibility to use the functions and methods of the plugin in a direct way.
+In some cases it can be useful to have the possibility to use the functions and methods of the plugin in a direct way.

 *Before you proceed: Backup your files and database prior to trying any of these examples here, better safe than sorry.*

+**If you just look for examples of how to integrate the plugin then head over  [to this page](integration-snippets-and-examples).**

 ## the\_msls ##